California DUI Programs Designed to Keep You Mobile

 - Protecting Your Rights: Things to Remember During a DUI Arrest

-- What Constitutes as ‘Impaired Driving’ in California?
+- What Constitutes an “Impaired Driving” in California?

-- Multiple Open DUIs or Old DUI Convictions
+- Multiple Open DUI or Old DUI Convictions

-- Will a DUI Affect my Professional or Medical License?
+- Will a DUI Affect My Profession of Medical License?

 - Will a California DUI Impact My Life in the Long Term?

-- Possible Defenses for a California DUI, DUID
+- Possible Defenses for a California DUI, Build Yours

 - What is a “Wet Reckless” Plea Bargain?